timescale/docs/tutorials/nyc-taxi-cab/query-nyc.md

 ### Finding how many rides take place every day

-1. Connect to the Timescale database that contains the NYC taxi dataset.
+1. Connect to the $COMPANY database that contains the NYC taxi dataset.
 1. At the psql prompt, use this query to select all rides taken in the first week of January 2016, and return a count of rides for each day: